Friday, December 30, 2022

 (5) For many will come in my name, saying, ‘I am the Christ,’ and they will lead many astray.

 In verse 5 we have the first sign Christ points his disciples to that will be indicative of the coming destruction of Jerusalem and the Temple.
 Many will come claiming to be the Messiah which was commonly expected and much talked about during this time period in their history.
-They were looking for one that should arise and deliver them from the Roman yoke.
-And indeed, the disciples did see such claiming to be the Messiah before the destruction they were inquiring about.
+They were looking for one to arise and deliver them from the Roman yoke.
+Indeed, the disciples did see such claiming to be the Messiah before the destruction they were inquiring about.

 Another called the Egyptian, mentioned in Act 21:38 made an uproar, and led four thousand cut-throats into the wilderness; one historian states this same man persuaded thirty thousand men to follow him to Mount Olivet, promising a free passage into the city; but he being vanquished by Felix, then governor of Judea; fled, and many of his followers were killed and taken.
 One Dositheus the Samaritan, asserted himself to be Christ [Messiah]; and also one called Menander affirmed, that no man could be saved unless he was baptized in his name; these are instances all before the destruction of Jerusalem.